Current Version is 2.5.0

 - Microsoft notes “updates to input parameters and output formats” for many cmdlets.
 This appears innocuous (and seem to affect policy cmdlets like Get-CsTeamsMeetingPolicy and Get-CsTeamsMessagingPolicy) but might affect scripts which depend on a certain parameter being passed or returned data being in a certain format.
 Changes like this underline the need for testing against a new module.

-Because of the bug fixes included in V2.3.1, it’s recommended that you download and use this version of the module as soon as possible.
+Because of the bug fixes included in module updates, we recommend you download and test your scripts against the latest version of the Teams PowerShell module as soon as convenient.
+If the tests prove successful, then you can deploy the new module into production.

 Stay acquainted with all the moving parts of Office 365 by subscribing to the Office 365 for IT Pros eBook.
 Monthly updates mean that we stay ahead of the game in terms of warning our readers when they need to take action.